sarphiv/dtu-02476-ml-ops/reports/README.md

 --- question 22 fill here ---
 locally and cloud, cloudbuild and via docker containers WE GOT A WEBSITE TYRANOSAURUSREEEKT

+We only trained our model locally, and we deployed our trained model as an inference server both locally and on the cloud.
+We chose not to train our model on the cloud because we had the resources to train them locally, and thereby it reducecd waiting time.

+For our inference server we used Cloud Build to build the images, and we used Cloud Run to host the server.
+The build was triggered by pushes to the main branch on our GitHub repository.
+We used fastapi to create the interface to get predictions from the model, and then we created a webpage to use as the frontend for interaction with the user.
+To invoke the service, i.e. to get a prediction, a user would go to [https://website-server-ym6t3dqyaq-ew.a.run.app](https://website-server-ym6t3dqyaq-ew.a.run.app) and upload an image.

 ### Question 23